Build Modes & Effort

 <Tab title="Build Next Task">

-Agents build **one task at a time**, then wait for your review before proceeding.
+Agents build **one roadmap task at a time**, then wait for your review before proceeding.

 <Steps>

-The next task in the spec is assigned to a build agent
+The next incomplete task from your roadmap is assigned to the coding agent

 </Step>